 4. Apache CloudStack – Open-source cloud management platform for small and medium businesses

-CloudStack makes it easier to build, deploy, and manage infrastructure cloud services.
-As an Infrastructure-as-Service provider, CloudStack enables you to create a private or public compute cloud using a variety of computing resources, including network and storage services.
+CloudStack makes building, deploying, and managing infrastructure cloud services easier.
+As an Infrastructure-as-Service provider, CloudStack enables you to create a private or public compute cloud using various computing resources, including network and storage services.

 CloudStack’s robust features include resource provisioning using a graphical interface, cloud configuration automation, massive infrastructure scaling, uncomplicated API, and support for seven hypervisors and hypervisor technologies.